Dodecahedrane/COMP-2000-Java-Tasks/README.md

 ![counter class diagram](https://i.imgur.com/1ZoQIjU.png)

 - Write a java program to create a class, BankAccount, that has two private attributes: balance :int and accNo: String.
 It performs two operations deposit (int: amount) and printBalance().
 The balance is increased every time the customer adds an amount of money, which is performed by the deposit operation.
+- Create a class in Java that called Calculator.
+Calculator should Add, Multiply, Divide and Subtract two numbers, then use them in the main method.